-When it comes to building a stronger lower half, many people hyperfocus on their quads and hamstrings.
-But if you’re looking to add muscle and definition to a pair of chicken legs (or to jump higher, reduce your risk of ankle injury, and generally increase your athletic performance), you can’t ignore your calves.
-And calf raises are one of the great ways to work them.
+Single-leg calf raises are a great exercise if you’re looking to add muscle and definition to a pair of chicken legs (or to jump higher, reduce your risk of ankle injury, and generally increase your athletic performance).

 Here’s how to do it with perfect form.